PreciselyData/multipass-service-examples/README.md

 # multipass-service-examples

 This demo project is a how-to sample for integrating multipass flows with Rest services.
-In this demo, we have used spring-boot to setup the web server.
+In this demo, we have used spring-boot to set up the web server.

 This project also, demonstrates how to use GA-SDK features as steps of the flow.
 In this project, we are going to use Addressing Geocode and Addressing Verify as steps of the Flow.